chrishargreaves/solve-it/README.md

 <img width="2554" height="1384" alt="A view of one of the techniques (T1002: Disk Imaging), illustrating the fields recorded for each technique including weaknesses and mitigations." src="https://github.com/user-attachments/assets/fbf0f312-9c5d-41c5-81bc-442162854643" />

-## Related repositories

-- educational material for SOLVE-IT can be found [here](https://github.com/SOLVE-IT-DF/solve-it-education)
-   - includes presentations, class exercises, one-page primer, contributing guide for digital forensics researchers.
-- example uses of SOLVE-IT can be found [here](https://github.com/SOLVE-IT-DF/solve-it-examples),
-- a repository that uses SOLVE-IT to consider applications of AI to digital forensics can be found [here](https://github.com/SOLVE-IT-DF/solve-it-applications-ai-review)
-- an MCP server providing LLM access to SOLVE-IT [here](https://github.com/CKE-Proto/solve_it_mcp)

 ## Concepts and structure
 The high-level concepts are: